Calf muscle pain can be due to injury, underlying medical condition or a problem in the nerves or arteries in the lower

 Inflammation or degeneration of the Achilles tendon commonly causes calf muscle pain.
-The Achilles tendon is approximately 6inches long, connecting the calf muscles to the heel.
+The Achilles tendon is approximately six inches long, connecting the calf muscles to the heel.
 The Achilles is extremely strong but not very flexible, making it prone to damage, especially if the calf muscles are weak and tight.

 Achilles Tendonitis can take months to recover from and cause a lot of pain.
-Find out more about this common cause of calf muscle pain including treatment options in the Achilles Tendonitis section on our sister site.
+Find out more about this common cause of calf muscle pain including causes and treatment options in the Achilles Tendonitis section on our sister site.